Nonijay/requirement-analysis/README.md

   -  Key Requirements involved,
   -  Differentiating between the functional and Non-Functional Requirements.
   -  Illustrate the Use of Use Case Diagrams in Requirement Analysis.
+  -  Define and Explain the Use of Acceptance Criteria.